Yakovlev Yak-130: Syria

-Syria has agreed to purchase 36 aircraft, but delivery of these has been postponed by Russia due to the conflict in Syria.
+Syria had agreed to purchase 36 aircraft, but delivery of these has been postponed by Russia due to the conflict in Syria.
 In May 2014 Russia announced that it would supply Syria with Yakovlev Yak-130s.
 Syria was expected to receive nine aircraft by the end of 2014, 12 in 2015 and 15 in 2016, for a total of 36 airplanes.
 However, as of 2019, no deliveries had taken place.

 Operational history

-The first prototype, designated Yak-130D and registered as RA-43130, made its maiden flight on 25 April 1996 at Zhukovsky.
+The first prototype, designated AEM/YAK-130D and registered as RA-43130, made its maiden flight on 25 April 1996 at Zhukovsky.

 On 30 April 2004, the first pre-series Yak-130, assembled at the Sokol plant in Nizhny Novgorod, performed its maiden flight.
 The plane was put on display for the first time at the Paris Air Show in June 2005.
 It was followed by three more pre-series aircraft.

 In December 2009, the aircraft completed state trials and was accepted for service in the Russian Air Force.

 The Yak-130 has been used in combat in the internal conflict in Myanmar, at least since 2020.
 Its use has been criticised after verifiable evidence of military air strikes against civilians emerged online.